Tips and Tricks For HR Departments | HR Cloud Blog

 The most popular types of goals are:

-• Process-oriented goals- These goals focus on changing workflows, systems, and processes.
+• Process-oriented goals: These goals focus on changing workflows, systems, and processes.
 Instead of focusing on particular results, process goals involve the methods your team utilizes to finish tasks.
+Organizations using HR automation see 60% reduction in administrative time according to SHRM's 2024 HR Technology Report.

-• Outcome-oriented goals- These goals promote significant changes in the business plan or performance.
-They involve measurable, smaller steps toward the desired results.
+• Outcome-oriented goals: These goals promote significant changes in the business plan or performance.
+They involve measurable, smaller steps toward the desired results—think revenue targets, customer satisfaction scores, or market share growth.

-• Time-bound goals- These goals involve particular objectives and have a time limit.
+• Time-based goals: These goals involve particular objectives and have a time limit.
+They are similar to time-bound goals but emphasize the temporal aspect of goal-setting, creating urgency and focus.

 Objectives, on the other hand, provide a road map or action plan for your overall goals.
 They are measurable efforts with specific targets and are typically time-bound.
 You can easily determine objectives by breaking down primary goals into small, achievable steps.